 But time was a-wasting, and there was much yet to do.
 Still curious, I checked out some of the older albums, but they were full of formal pictures of starched men and stiff-postured women.
 Captions underneath stated dates and names, none of which were familiar to me.
 Being an avid armature historian, I stacked the albums in a new box and carried it downstairs for later investigation.

-“It’s about time to call it a day,” I said to the orange and white cat that had
+Shall we call it a day?
+I asked the orange and white cat that had

 The cat rubbed his nose against the ruby, purring loudly, then sat, his tail curled around his feet, staring intently at me.

-“But… I thought those were just stories!
-Hey, Cat, if the Ruby is real,” I whispered.
-"Do you think the stories were, too?”
+But.
+I thought those were just stories!
+Hey, Cat, if the Ruby is real, I whispered.